Douglasheffley/Amazon-Sales-SQL-Analysis/README.md

 |------------|--------------|----------|----------:|-------------:|---------:|---------:|---------:|---------:|-------------:|
 | AZ1004 | Graphics Card Model-97 | Electronics  | 214.91 | 6305 | 28784 | 31368 | 30196 | 39298 | 129646 |

-#### However, this is a spacing issue...
+#### However, this is a spacing issue in "Electronics" under "Category"...
 Therefore, we will use "Trim ()" to remove any spaces in the entire table

 ## Step 3: Check For More Required Data Cleaning
 At first glance, data may appear to be accurate.
 However, a few more short steps was taken to ensure this data was clean and prepped for analysis